leylaKapi/leylaKapi.github.io/source/_posts/2014-09-10-create-icon-set-for-your-rails-project.markdown

 %span.your_icon_name
 ```

-If you want,  you can add some properties like, in your font css file maybe you want to change size your icons automatically,
+If you want,  you can add some properties like, in your `css` file for your fonts, maybe you want to change size
-in your haml file,
+your icons automatically, in your `haml` file,

 ```haml
 %span.bf_mobile.bf-4x
 ```
-like above when you write `.bf-4x`, your font -size should be 4 times bigger.
+like above when you write `.bf-4x`, your font-size should be 4 times bigger.

 in your `_icon.css.sass`